- What Holocaust images or texts have had the biggest impact on you and why?

 In the ghetto.

+Pavel Friedmann April 6, 1942.
 The poem is preserved in typewritten copy on thin paper in the collection of poetry by Pavel Friedmann, which was donated to the National Jewish Museum during its documentation campaign.
 It is dated June 4, 1942 in the left corner.
-Pavel Friedmann was born January 7, 1921, in Prague and deported to Terezín* on April 26, 1942.
-He died in Oswiecim* (Auschwitz) on September 29, 1944.
+Pavel Friedmann was born January 7, 1921, in Prague and deported to Terezin on April 26, 1942.
+He died in Oswiecim (Auschwitz) on September 29, 1944.

 Today the ghetto knows a different fear,